 - Explain how stress can affect blood pressure by contributing to risk factors such as poor diet and alcohol consumption.
 (See coach resource: Managing Stress to Control High Blood Pressure.) - Share signs of stress and anxiety in older adults.
-(See coach resource: Coping with Stress and Anxiety, Page 3.)
+(See coach resource: Coping with Stress and Anxiety, Page 3, Listening to the Warning Signs of Stress.)